 For information regarding prerequisites for this course, please refer to the Academic Course Catalog.

 This course explores assessment strategies that leaders within higher education can use to bring about continuous improvements, which align with the mission and values of the institution while simultaneously satisfying the requirements of accreditation agencies and other stakeholders.

 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the candidate is required to create a thread in response to the provided prompt for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the candidate is required to create a thread in response to the provided prompt for each Discussion.
 Each thread must be at least 500 words and demonstrate course-related knowledge.
 Current APA formatting must be used and at least 8 different sources must be cited—1 of which must be a biblical source.
 In addition to the thread, the candidate is required to reply to 2 classmates’ threads.
 Each reply must be at least 150 words.
-(MLO: A, B, D)
+(CLO: A, B, D)

 Research Papers (6)